fbpixelPap Smear Test for Cervical Cancer Screening in Singapore | Thomson Medical

 blog-image_cancer_pap-smear-test-in-singapore.png

-The good news is that cervical cancer screening in Singapore is highly affordable and accessible, especially for citizens and permanent residents.
+The good news is that cervical cancer screening in Singapore is generally accessible and affordable, especially for citizens and permanent residents.
 The price will vary based on the provider and any subsidies you may be eligible for.

 • Public clinics: